 The Global South Award – $1000

 The Nordic Award – $1000

 There will also be the opportunity to be curated into our Directors Showcase at The Cello Factory, London from 28-31st October, 2020.

-All shortlisted artists are eligible to take part in a range of opportunities as part of our awards programme.
+All longlisted and shortlisted artists are eligible to take part in a range of opportunities as part of our awards programme.

 This programme includes an Awards Ceremony at the Barbican Centre for Performing Arts, London on 22 October 2020 followed by a networking event with Jack Addis, Director of Lumen Prize.
 The following day is an Artists’ Meet-up with Carla Rapoport, Lumen’s Founder and Executive Director and Artists Talks at IBM Southbank, London.
 There will also be the opportunity to be curated into our Directors Showcase in London in October.